-Linguistic meaning of istikhara
+Linguistic meaning of istikharah

 When istikharah can and cannot be used

-When you are not clear, within the permissible arena, which option to take, such as which marriage proposal to accept, or which job to apply for or accept, or whether to start a project, or make an investment, which is halal.
+You can also use istikharah when you are not clear, within the permissible arena, which option to take, such as which marriage proposal to accept, or which job to apply for or accept, or whether to start a project, or make an investment, which is halal.

-How many times should you repeat istikhara?
+How many times should you repeat istikharah?

 You can pray the du’a as often as you want.
 The more you make it, the clearer the answer will be.

 For more complex issues, you can pray it daily til the matter becomes clear.